RamanBirulia/stock-notebook/backend-java/HOW_TO_CONTRIBUTE.md

 This guide provides standards and best practices for contributing to the Stock Notebook Java backend.

+RUN AND BUILD BACKEND ONLY IN DOCKER CONTAINER

 ## Code Style and Standards

 ### Java Conventions